akretion/factur-x-libreoffice-extension/README.rst

 1. Go to the menu *Tools > Options* and navigate to *LibreOffice > Security*: click on the button **Macro Security** and select **Medium**.
 #.
 Download the LibreOffice extension **factur-x_macro.oxt**.
 #.
 Open this file with LibreOffice; it will automatically open the LibreOffice extension manager and propose you to install or upgrade the extension.
 At the end of the installation, a message will inform you that you need to restart LibreOffice.

-If you have LibreOffice older than 6.2.0, you will have a message during installation saying that you need a Java Development Kit (JDK) from Oracle.
-Please ignore the message, **Java is NOT required** to use this extension.
-This message is a `bug <https://bugs.documentfoundation.org/show_bug.cgi?id=120363>`_ which was fixed in LibreOffice 6.2.0.

 =====
 Usage